Financial-Times/x-dash/components/x-article-save-button/readme.md

 # Article Save Button

-This module provides a template for myFT save article buttons, and is intended to replace and is intended to replace the legacy handlebars component in [n-myft-ui](https://github.com/Financial-Times/n-myft-ui/tree/master/components/save-for-later).
+This module provides a template for myFT save article buttons, and is intended to replace the legacy handlebars component in [n-myft-ui](https://github.com/Financial-Times/n-myft-ui/tree/master/components/save-for-later).

 ## Installation